bendermIBM/kvm-network-bridge/README.md

 1. Shutdown the KVM Guest
 2. Run `virsh edit <guestname>`
-3. Remove existing `interface` definitions (if you are replacing the existing interface)
+3. Remove existing `interface` definitions (if you are replacing the existing interface, otherwise skip)
 4. Add in a new `interface` definition

     **NOTE** - you may want to modify `devno` to force an specific internal interface to be created on the KVM guest (instead of eth0, eth1)